Program Director, Pediatric Orthopaedic Surgery Fellowship Program

 The Pediatric Orthopedic Surgery fellowship program at Children's Hospital Colorado offers robust research opportunities.
 We have established a Musculoskeletal Research Center which provides an infrastructure that supports the ongoing efforts necessary to initiate, propagate, and complete projects.
 This enables our fellows and faculty to maximize their scholarly work, and continue to foster a robust clinical practice and educational experience.

 Our program believes that research is an integral part of a well-rounded fellowship education experience.
-Our Pediatric Orthopaedic Surgery Fellowship program have three separate 1 week long rotations dedicated to the research endeavors of our fellows.
-We ask the fellows arrive on campus ready to be involved in research projects and rapidly integrate them into our research endeavors.
-Our fellows are ask that they complete a project worthy of submitting as a manuscript to a published pediatric orthopaedic journal at the completion of their fellowship.
-In doing so, our program is able to provide opportunities for basic science research, outcomes research, and clinical research and have a full service Center for Gait and Motion Analysis as well as a Biomechanics Laboratory should their interest and research be in these areas.
+Our Pediatric Orthopaedic Surgery Fellowship program has three separate 1 week long rotations dedicated to the research endeavors of our fellows.
+We ask the fellows to arrive on campus ready to be involved in research projects and rapidly integrate them into our research endeavors.
+Our fellows are asked that they complete a project worthy of submitting as a manuscript to a published pediatric orthopaedic journal at the completion of their fellowship.
+In doing so, our program is able to provide opportunities for basic science research, outcomes research, and clinical research and has a full-service Center for Gait and Motion Analysis, as well as a Biomechanics Laboratory, should their interest and research be in these areas.

 ( Coming Soon)

 The stipend is commensurate with a University of Colorado Medical School PGY-6 salary.
 Please visit the Graduate Medical Education website for the full listing of resident/fellow benefits.
 The fellow is provided malpractice insurance, medical insurance (for self and dependents), and 21 days of vacation.
 The program also sponsors one continuing education/academic course.